Skip to main content

 Because circular sampling is used, moving 10 forward would loop around to the 5th item.
 Next would come the 15th, 25th, and so on.

-If the data allows for it, you can modify the above methods of systematic sampling by shuffling the data before beginning the sampling process.
-Depending on how you arrange the data, this method might produce a more representative sample of the population and remove any bias in the default ordering.
+If the data allows for it, you can modify the above methods by shuffling the data before beginning the sampling process.
+Depending on how you arrange the data, this might produce a more representative sample of the population and remove any bias in the default ordering.

 When to use systematic sampling

 Systematic sampling is a useful method in several situations.
-Researchers find its simplicity especially useful when they need to sample from a large population with high sampling costs.
-This simplicity also makes it an ideal choice when researchers must perform the sampling task quickly.
+Its simplicity is especially valuable when researchers need to sample from a large population with high sampling costs, or when they need to perform the sampling task quickly.

-To help you better understand when you should and shouldn’t use systematic sampling, we've assembled a set of pros and cons for the method.
+To help you decide when you should and shouldn’t use systematic sampling, here’s a set of pros and cons for the method.

 Advantages of using systematic sampling